lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 text_align
 ~~~~~~~~~~

 Set how to align the lines of the text.
-Note that it doesn't align the object itself, only the lines inside the object.
-The possible values are `LV_TEXT_ALIGN_LEFT/CENTER/RIGHT/AUTO`. `LV_TEXT_ALIGN_AUTO` detect the text base direction and uses left or right alignment accordingly
+Note that it doesn't align the Widget itself, only the lines inside the Widget.
+Possible values are `LV_TEXT_ALIGN_LEFT/CENTER/RIGHT/AUTO`. `LV_TEXT_ALIGN_AUTO` detect the text base direction and uses left or right alignment accordingly

 .. raw:: html